Kohala Waterfall Swim and Hike

 What is included?

 Deli-style lunch with assorted beverages.
 Sunscreen, bug spray, and hand sanitizer are also available upon request.
-Please bring your own reusable water bottle (we provide refills!)
+Please bring your own reusable water bottle (they provide refills!)
 Reusable water bottles may be purchased upon request.

-How much hiking do we do?
+How much hiking will you do?

 Expect to cover approximately 1.5 miles in 1 – 2 hours.